stdombek/docs/content/en/docs/Consortia/_index.md

 In Consortium manager, **user types** include:

 * **Staff**: Users who are employed by a library and must log into FOLIO to conduct library work.
 Staff accounts are assigned a primary tenant and a unique username.
-If the staff account is affiliated with multiple tenants, the username is used to log in at a single service point.
+If the staff account is affiliated with multiple tenants, the username is used to log in at a single URL, and then use a drop down menu in the top right to change affiliation while logged in.
 * **Patron**: Users who borrow library items.
 Patrons have user records in the Users app but do not log into FOLIO to manage their library accounts.
 They are assigned a primary tenant only and do not have any assigned affiliations or user permissions for other tenants in the consortium.
 * **Shadow**: Shadow accounts serve as a representation of a user record and are automatically created by the FOLIO system in the central tenant whenever a staff user record is created.
 Shadow accounts display a user’s assigned permissions for a member tenant and allow management of permissions for the user record outside of the central tenant.
 If an affiliation is removed, the shadow account becomes inactive.
 If the staff user is deleted from their primary tenant, all of the user’s shadow accounts are also deleted from the member tenants.
 * **System**: At least one system-level account must be in place in order to assign other roles and permissions.